Storm in Mississippi leaves one dead, others injured

-KANSAS CITY, Missouri (Reuters) - One person was killed and five others hurt as severe weather, that included a tornado, swept through Mississippi on Thursday knocking out power and damaging buildings, emergency officials said.
+KANSAS CITY, Missouri (Reuters) - One person was reported killed and several others injured after severe weather on Thursday caused power outages and damaged buildings in Kemper County, Mississippi, emergency management officials said.

-The tornado was part of a storm system that has been crawling eastward over the last few days producing twisters and damaging winds in Arkansas and Missouri; hail and high winds in Texas, Oklahoma and Kansas; heavy snow in Colorado, South Dakota and Minnesota; and flood warnings in Illinois and Indiana.

-Five Mississippi counties reported damage to several homes and a fire station, and downed trees and power lines.
-About 4,000 electrical customers had power knocked out by the storms on Thursday, according to the Mississippi Emergency Management Agency.

-The death and five injuries occurred in Kemper County, according to Greg Flynn, spokesman for MEMA.
-He said that two of those injured had to be hospitalized, but did not have additional details.
+“I don’t know if those are homes or businesses at this point,” said Mississippi Emergency Management Agency spokesman Greg Flynn, who noted the reported death and injuries.

-A tornado destroyed mobile homes, uprooted trees and overturned an 18-wheel tractor trailer in Mississippi’s Noxubee County, according to a Noxubee County Sheriff’s Department employee.
+In Noxubee County, Mississippi, a tornado destroyed mobile homes, uprooted trees and overturned an 18-wheel tractor trailer, according to a Noxubee County Sheriff’s Department employee.

-In neighboring Arkansas, Governor Mike Beebe declared 15 counties disaster areas due to damage from severe storms and tornadoes on Wednesday afternoon and evening.
+The severe weather followed a storm that spawned hail, driving rain and a possible tornado as it roared through parts of Missouri and Arkansas overnight, leaving a trail of damage in its wake, as a broader storm system stretched from Texas to Pennsylvania.

 Winds of 40 to 70 miles per hour were noted through the area, with a gust of 101 miles per hour clocked southwest of St. Louis, according to the National Weather Service.